-At activity level no special settings are configured in addition to those described in General Test Features on page 5-1.
+At activity level, no special settings are configured in addition to those described in General Test Features.

-At scenario level, registration is performed using the Register procedure (see Register on page 5-5), while re-registration is configured using the Enable session timers settings of the Automatic page.
-Call setup is done using the Make Call procedure (see Make Call on page 5-6).
-Following the media exchange, endpoints finally de-register using an Unregister procedure (see UnRegister on page 5-7).
+At scenario level, registration is performed by using the Register procedure (see Register), while reregistration is configured by using the Enable session timers settings of the Automatic page.
+Call setup is done by using the Make Call procedure (see Make Call).
+Following the media exchange, endpoints finally de-register by using an Unregister procedure (see UnRegister).

-The test scenario provides support for the SIP Route/Record-Route mechanism as described in Scenario Settings on page 5-3.
+The test scenario provides support for the SIP Route/Record-Route mechanism as described in Scenario Settings.